-All panoramas from the Laval dataset were regenerated once more with PTGui Pro, and each one corrected according to the linear coefficients of its capture configuration.
-In total and after filtering out the few panoramas that were oversaturated, we have \valeur{2362} HDR calibrated panoramas of physically accurate luminance and color temperature at \valeur{$3884 \times 7768$} pixel resolution.
-In accordance with the original authors, the calibrated dataset will be publicly released to the community upon acceptance of the paper.
+All panoramas from the Laval dataset were regenerated with PTGui Pro, and each one corrected according to the linear coefficients of its capture configuration.
+In total, after filtering out the few panoramas that were oversaturated, we have \valeur{2362} HDR photometric panoramas of physically accurate luminance and color at \valeur{$3884 \times 7768$} pixel resolution.